You said yes (or popped the question yourself) and announced your engagement to your family and friends… but now what?

 16. Go Wedding Dress Shopping

-Although you started thinking about the style of wedding dress you’d like 16 months before the big day, the 12 month mark should see you attend your first wedding dress shopping trip.
+Although you started thinking about the style of wedding dress you’d like 16 months before the big day, the 12 month mark should see you attend your first wedding dress shopping trip if you're a bride.
 This allows plenty of time for alterations.

 Before you go, you should know your budget and buy some nude, seamless underwear.
 It’s also a good idea to try and go on a weekday when bridalwear shops are quiet, and prepare yourself for hard work.
 Oh, and don’t take too many people along with you.
 It’s nice to have your mum and your MOH with you, but any more opinions will only throw you off-piste.